crossgovernmentservices/ags-static-prototypes/README.md

 python manage.py runserver
 ```

-Follow the instructions to view it in the browser
+Follow the instructions returned on the commandline to view it in your browser

 ### Deploying to Heroku